-Learn more about brakes: technical guide to brakes.
+Learn more about brakes: a technical guide to brakes.

-Controllers are rated based on the voltage and current the are able to regulate.
+Controllers are rated based on the voltage and current they are able to regulate.
 Scooters with more powerful motors will have controllers with higher max voltage and higher max current ratings.

 Controllers are one of the most under-appreciated parts of the electric scooter because they quietly do their job most of the time.
 They can be a huge source of headache (or make the scooter unsafe) when things go wrong.
 On some poorly designed scooters controllers are known to fail or malfunction.

 The deck is the platform you stand on while riding.
 Many are rubberized to provide better traction.

 The electric scooter deck — like that of a skateboard — is the thing you stand on.
 Some electric kick scooters have the battery pack built into the deck.

 Most decks have some type of textured finish that provides better grip between your shoes and the scooter.
 Some scooters, like the Rev pictured above, have a sloped deck that gives you more space to place your feet.